AllenInstitute/argschema/docs/user/intro.rst

 and :class:`argschema.ArgSchemaParser` will get its input parameters from that dictionary.

-Similarly you can pass an :class:`argschema.sources.ArgSink` object which implements a put_dict method, and :method:`argschema.ArgSchemaParser.output` will output the dictionary however that :class:`argschema.sources.ArgSink` specifies it should.
+Similarly you can pass an :class:`argschema.sources.ArgSink` object which implements a put_dict method, and :class:`argschema.ArgSchemaParser.output` will output the dictionary however that :class:`argschema.sources.ArgSink` specifies it should.

 Finally, both :class:`argschema.sources.ArgSource` and :class:`argschema.sources.ArgSink` have a property called ConfigSchema, which is a :class:`marshmallow.Schema` for how to deserialize the kwargs to it's init class.